SSWConsulting/SSW.Rules.Content/rules/review-videos-collaboratively/rule.md

 created: 2023-03-06T05:51:57.440Z
 guid: 5d66af76-53e0-43da-9bd5-23dcab2c3892
 ---
-If you work with a team or client, then eventually you will have to show your video edit for feedback.
+When you are working within a team or with a client, then eventually you will have to show your video edit for feedback.
 This was done over the shoulder with a notepad in hand or over emails.
 Making the feedback process time-consuming with the video editor having to decipher timecodes, notes and or remembering how that conversation when.

+So you have just finished that sweet video edit and you are now ready & hyped to receive feedback from your team and or client.
+You just sent the link to the video to get "Test Pleased" but the feedback is hard to read and or follow.
+This is due to the following:

+❌ Feedback is disconnected from the video player\
+❌ Keeping track of multiple feedback email threads\
+❌ Makeing sure every one is aware of updated video links\
+❌ No single sauce of truth so feedback gets lost\
+❌ Manually documenting timecodes

+What If the feedback process was more like:

+✅ Feedback had a single sauce of truth\
+✅ Feedback is attached to the video\
+✅ Version

 This is where platforms like Frame.io come in.
 Frame.io is a purpose build video review and collaboration software that lets you share, comment, and approve videos with your team and clients.
 Frame.io integrates with popular editing tools such as Adobe Premiere Pro and After Effects, so you can work seamlessly across different platforms.